Ali00035sStuff/LiquidBounce-Scripts/README.md

 All of the scripts in this repository are checked and safe.

 The scripts in this repository are compatible with LiquidBounce forks.

+## I ain't focusing on this shit too much anymore.